 - Avoid becoming a political entity with personal agendas.

 To contact PTA Niseko, please drop a note in the PTA mailbox at the reception office.

 Standardized Testing at HIS

 Every year, HIS students are given standardized tests to mark their progress and to assess the school's overall effectiveness.
-For this assessment, HIS subscribes to the MAP testing services, which it implemented in 2009, and to the WrAP writing assessment, which was implemented in 2011.
+For this assessment, HIS subscribes to the MAP testing services, which it implemented in 2009.

 MAP (Measure of Academic Progress) in Reading, Language Usage and Math is delivered to Grades 4 to 6, twice a year.